PhoenixPan/FrontEndDevelopment/html5-basic.md

   This is a long comment example.
 This is a long comment example.
 This is a long comment example.
 -->
 ```
-11. Simple style can be compressed on one line:
+Simple style can be compressed on one line:
 ```
 p.into {font-family: Verdana; font-size: 16em;}
 ```
-12. Always use lower case file names to avoid consistency issue on different servers;